Keyboard shortcuts

 RepoPurpose

-~/Projects/<name>Your cortex — config, generated content, manual notes, rendered HTML
+~/Projects/<name>Your cortex: config, generated content, manual notes, rendered HTML

 BinaryPurposeUsed by

-cerebroCLI: scrape repos, generate markdownYou, cron
+cerebroCommand-line tool: scrape repos, generate markdownYou, cron

-cerebro-mcpMCP server: answer questions about projectsOpenCode
+cerebro-mcpMCP server: answer questions about projectsAny MCP client

-cerebro-tuiTerminal UI: browse projects interactivelyYou (feature branch)
+cerebro-tuiTerminal UI: browse projects interactivelyYou

-Content Boundaries
+Content boundaries

 Your cortex’s content/ has a clear split: